 MAP.
 A pioneer of the craft beers of Amsterdam, Brouwerij ‘t IJ was established in the 1980s when lagers ruled.
 The first brews were Belgium-style beers – but the core range now includes a diverse choice of beers, including a selection of organic beers, as well as inventive seasonals.
 The first Amsterdam craft beer we ever drank on our trip to Amsterdam in 2015 was from IJ…and we were hooked.

-A jovial atmosphere dominates that beer hall tap room and beers are poured from a large, center bar.
+A jovial atmosphere dominates the beer hall tap room and beers are poured from a large, center bar.
 The IJ Brewery offers tasting boards, which is a fantastic way to try their brews.
 They also offer an IJ Brewery Tour on weekends.

 MAP.
 For a corner neighborhood pub, Bar JOOST delivers big on local beer.
 Dedicated to the craft beer Amsterdam revolution and proudly serving 75 locally produced craft brews, JOOST is a very impressive craft beer bar.
 With a knowledgeable and friendly bartender, it is the kind of place that makes you want to be a regular.